ZorroCheng-MC/emsd-intpmis-process/source/references/samples/system_installation_plan.md

 <<End of Document>>
 ```

-Okay, I've analyzed the provided text and extracted the key information.
-Here's a summary of the INTPMIS system, focusing on its reports, user procedures, administrator procedures, and the User Requirement Specification:

-**I. System Overview**

-The INTPMIS (I&T Project Management Information System) is designed for the Electrical and Mechanical Services Department (EMSD).
-It aims to improve upon the current system by providing:

-*   An easy-to-use web portal.
-*   Enhanced data management.
-*   Data analysis and reporting capabilities.
-*   Workflow automation.

-**II.
-Reports**

-The system includes seven different reports to analyze and show the results of projects, wishes, and solutions.
-These reports include:

-1.  **Trend of I&T Wishes, Solutions, and Matched Trial Projects Report:** Shows the number of wishes, solutions, and matched projects over time (monthly).
-2.  **Summary of I&T Wishes Report:** Shows the number of wishes belonging to different divisions.
-3.  **Distribution of I&T Solutions by Technology Report:** Groups and counts the number of solutions using specific technologies.
-4.  **Cash flow for Matched Trial Projects on E&M InnoPortal Report:** Shows the total cash flow of matched projects for each division in a year.
-5.  **Statistics on I&T Projects Report:** Counts projects by division and status (complete or in-progress).
-Includes "Show All" and "Filter 0 items" buttons.
-6.  **Statistics Technology on I&T Projects Report:** Counts and calculates the percentage of technologies used in projects.
-7.  **Expenditure on I&T Projects Report:** Sums the actual and projected expenditures of projects in a year, broken down by division.

-**Common Report Features:**

-*   **Search Function:** Allows users to filter reports by month.
-*   **Export Function:** Allows users to export all records after a search to a CSV file.
-*   **Printing Report Function:** Allows users to print all reports by clicking the "Print" button.

-**III.
-User Procedures**

-The user procedures cover the following areas:

-*   **Login:**
-    *   Supports SSO (Single Sign-On) via EMSD Active Directory.
-    *   Offers username/password login as an alternative.
-*   **Project Management:**
-    *   Browsing Project List: Includes viewing, filtering, searching, and exporting projects.
-    *   Creating a Project: Details the required fields and validation.
-    *   Editing a Project: Allows users to modify project information.
-*   **Wish List Management:**
-    *   Browsing Wish List: Includes viewing, searching, filtering, and exporting wishes.
-    *   Editing a Wish: Allows users to modify wish information.
-*   **Solution List Management:**
-    *   Browsing Solution List: Includes viewing, searching, filtering, and exporting solutions.
-    *   Editing a Solution: Allows users to modify solution information.

-**IV.
-Administrator Procedures**

-The administrator procedures cover:

-*   **Project Management:**
-    *   Editing a Project: Administrators have access to more fields than regular users.
-*   **Log List:**
-    *   Browsing Log List: Includes viewing, exporting, and canceling reminders related to log entries.

-**V. User Requirement Specification (URS)**

-The URS document outlines the user requirements for the INTPMIS system.
-Key aspects include:

-*   **Proposed System Overview:**  Details the goals of the new system.
-*   **Future Business Processes:** Lists the key business processes supported by the system (e.g., User Login, View Project List, Create Project).
-*   **UI & UX Design:** Provides mockups of key screens (Login, Project Management, Wish Management, Solution Management, Report Management, Log Management).
-*   **Functional Requirements:** Lists the functional requirements (REQ-SYS-XXX) with details on priority, description, frequency of use, acceptance criteria, and related business processes.
-Examples include:
-    *   Login
-    *   Project List
-    *   Create a Project
-    *   View or Edit a Project
-    *   Wish List
-    *   View or Edit a Wish
-    *   Solution List
-    *   View and Edit a Solution
-    *   Report List
-    *   View Report
-    *   Log List
-    *   View Log List
-    *   Upload File
-*   **Non-Functional Requirements:** Lists the non-functional requirements (REQ-SR/UR/SCR-XXX) with details on priority and description.
-Examples include:
-    *   Response Time
-    *   Service Time
-    *   Export
-    *   Scalability
-    *   System Performance
-    *   User Interface Requirement
-    *   Function Access Rights
-    *   Access to Data
-    *   System Backup
+Okay, I've analyzed the provided text.
+Here's a breakdown of the document and a summary of its key points:

+**Overall Document Purpose:**

+This document is a combination of a user manual for an "I&T Project Management Information System" (INTPMIS) and a User Requirement Specification (URS) for its development.
+It describes the system's features, how users interact with it, and the requirements that guided its creation.

+**Part 1: User Manual**

+This section provides instructions on how to use the INTPMIS system.
+It covers the following:

+*   **Reports:** Describes the different types of reports available in the system, including:
+    *   Trend of I&T Wishes, Solutions, and Matched Trial Projects Report
+    *   Summary of I&T Wishes Report
+    *   Distribution of I&T Solutions by Technology Report
+    *   Cash flow for Matched Trial Projects on E&M InnoPortal Report
+    *   Statistics on I&T Projects Report
+    *   Statistics Technology on I&T Projects Report
+    *   Expenditure on I&T Projects Report
+*   **User Procedures:**
+    *   **Login:** Explains how to log in to the system using SSO or username/password.
+    *   **Project Management:** Covers browsing, creating, and editing projects.
+    *   **Wish List Management:** Covers browsing and editing wish lists.
+    *   **Solution List Management:** Covers browsing and editing solution lists.
+*   **Administrator Procedures:**
+    *   **Project Management (Admin):**  Highlights the additional fields an administrator can edit in a project.
+    *   **Log List Management:** Explains how to view and export logs, and cancel reminders.
+*   **Other Functions:**
+    *   **Search Function:** Describes how to search for projects, wishes, or solutions using specific criteria.
+    *   **Export Function:** Explains how to export records to a CSV file.
+    *   **Printing Report Function:** Explains how to print reports.
+    *   **Create Project:** Details the fields required when creating a new project.
+    *   **Logging:** Explains how to check log records and cancel reminders.

+**Part 2: User Requirement Specification (URS)**

+This section outlines the requirements for the development of the INTPMIS system.
+It includes:

+*   **Proposed System Overview:** Describes the enhanced aspects of the proposed system, including working environment, data management, data analysis, and workflow.
+*   **Future Business Process:** Lists the future business processes that the system will support, such as user login, viewing project lists, creating projects, and viewing reports.
+*   **UI & UX Design:** Provides screenshots and descriptions of the user interface for various parts of the system, including the login page, project management, wish management, solution management, report management, and log management.
+*   **Functional Requirements:** Lists the functional requirements of the system, such as login, project list, create a project, view or edit a project, wish list, view or edit a wish, solution list, view and edit a solution, report list, view report, log list, view log list, and upload files.
+*   **Non-functional Requirements:** Lists the non-functional requirements of the system, such as response time, service time, export, scalability, system performance, user interface requirement, function access rights, access to data, and system backup.

 **Key Takeaways:**

-*   INTPMIS is a comprehensive system designed to manage I&T projects, wishes, and solutions within EMSD.
+*   **Comprehensive System:** INTPMIS is designed to manage I&T projects, wishes, and solutions within the Electrical and Mechanical Services Department (EMSD).
-*   It provides robust reporting and analysis capabilities.
-*   User procedures are well-documented.
+*   **User-Friendly:** The system aims to be user-friendly with a web-based interface and features like search, filtering, and export.
+*   **Role-Based Access:**  Different user roles (e.g., regular users, administrators) have different levels of access and functionality.
+*   **Reporting and Analysis:**  The system provides various reports to analyze I&T trends and project performance.
-*   The URS document provides a detailed specification of the system's requirements.
+*   **Detailed Requirements:** The URS section provides a detailed specification of the system's functional and non-functional requirements.

-Let me know if you'd like me to elaborate on any specific aspect of the system!
+In summary, this document serves as both a user guide and a development specification for the INTPMIS system, providing a comprehensive overview of its features, functionality, and requirements.

 # System Installation Plan

 This document outlines the system installation plan based on the provided requirements and specifications.
-It covers functional and technical requirements, focusing on system controls, backup and recovery, and disaster recovery.
+It covers functional and technical requirements, system specifications, and backup/recovery considerations.

 ## 1. Introduction

-This plan details the steps required to successfully install and configure the system, ensuring it meets the defined requirements for data access, backup, recovery, and disaster recovery.
+This plan details the steps required to install and configure the system, ensuring it meets the defined functional and non-functional requirements.
+It also addresses backup and recovery procedures to maintain data integrity and system availability.

 ## 2. Requirements Summary